Kiss Me Once Tour: Critical reception

-Unlike their previous tours, the Kiss Me Once Tour gained mixed to positive reviews from music critics.
+Unlike her previous tours, the Kiss Me Once Tour gained mixed to positive reviews from music critics.
 The Mirror gave a positive review of the opening night in Liverpool, saying that Minogue "powered through a greatest hits set".
 However, they stated the highlight was "super-fan Paul St. German threw his Liverpool Loves Kylie T-shirt onto the stage... in return, Minogue promised to sing a request for St. German.
 The stan chose "Especially for You".
 Dave Simpson from The Guardian gave the same show 4 stars, stating "however over the top it gets, the show is minimal enough to focus the attention on her charisma and music", concluding that "[i]t defies belief that she is 46 and has endured a bout of cancer, but the secret of her longevity is obvious: everyone, including the artist, exits grinning from ear to ear".

 Daisy Wyatt from The Independent gave the first London date 4 stars, stating that "the pint-sized pop star exudes energy and charisma".
 More critically, she commented that Minogue "is too keen to prove to a younger audience that she still has it".
 Wyatt compared the singer to fellow pop stars, saying that "she saunters around in a leather outfit Rihanna would not think twice about wearing" and her "dancers twerk while a Beyoncé-inspired black and white video of Kylie flashes in the background".
 She concluded that "her shining stage presence sees her through and is likely to keep her going for another decade".
 Lewis Corner from Digital Spy gave the same show 3.5 stars, stating that "Minogue shows no sign of stopping yet".
 He went on to say that "the hits have aged [...] well.
 "On a Night Like This" soared with its impressive laser show."
 Corner criticised the minimalist staging, commenting that "at certain points it makes the show feel restrained and deflated"; however, he concluded that "her glamour, charisma and strong vocal performance made sure it didn't fall completely flat."
 Alice Vincent from The Telegraph gave the concert a mixed review, saying that she was "both entertained and alarmed by Kylie's robotically polished performance".
 She viewed the tour as "a textbook "Good Time": lasers; a series of outfits that, like Russian dolls, get increasingly smaller; gyrating dancers and, at the centre of it all, tiny Kylie, delivering hit after hit".
 Vincent criticised the Kiss Me Once songs, stating that it was "unsettling to see Minogue promote her more recent songs trussed up in an outfit better suited to Taylor Swift ... she held less allure than an Ann Summers catalogue as she sang "Les Sex" and "Sexy Love" over thudding club beats".
 Nevertheless, she concluded by saying that "with a set-list as good as hers, none of this seemed to matter much".